KojinKuro/tic-tac-toe/README.md

 - Keeps track of your score
 - Will scale to different screen sizes

+## Context
+This project took around 25 hours to complete.

 ## Learning Takeaways
 While working on this project, I tried to use a few global variables as possible.
 I did this using factories and module patterns.
 Something that I focused on was keeping the code clean and refactoring as I went on for readability.
-Something that I discovered was that as the code gets larger, the more important it is that code is well thought out and well named.
-Because I felt that there was not much more learning to be done continuing the project, I have paused working on it for now.
+As the code got larger, it became more important that code was well thought out.
 Some of the things I feel proud about doing in the project was following the git workflow, writing better commits, and experimenting more with CSS.

 ## To-do
 ### JAVASCRIPT